-I am really disappointed that I missed the train for Germany, as I was planning to participate but I lost track of the time, so my Pigs in a blanket, will have to wait before I lose another train and I am now heading right away to Paris.
+I am really disappointed that I missed the train for Germany for our virtual culinary tour around the world, as I was planning to participate but I lost track of the time, so my Pigs in a blanket, will have to wait before I lose another train and I am now heading right away to Paris.

 Paris is one of the few cities I have been dreaming to visit since I was at School (decades ago) as I graduated a French Convent School, in Limassol, Cyprus, L” Ecole de St. Marie, where the main language we learned was French and all the main lessons, history, maths, literature, geography, science etc. were taught in French.
 However, although at the time I finished school, I had a degree with which I could teach French in Greece, I never used it and have never practiced French although I do understand French and can still communicate quite well.

 By the time we graduated we knew everything one has to know about Paris, I could easily find my way around visiting the Eiffel Tower, or Montmartre, Notre Dame de Paris, La Place de la Concorde, Sacre Coeure, Le Louvre, Les Champs Elysees, or just walking across the Seine River.
 I remember a funny story one of the nuns would tell us that when she visited Paris, she was very tired and wanted to rest and sat outside Le Moulin Rouge, which at the time, morals were very strict and it was considered by them as the House of Devil or something similar and it had a very bad reputation for a nun to even pass from there.

 When we last went to France, I bought a little cookbook in French, and since then I’ve cooked a few recipes from there.
 I made tartiflette, pork chops and caramelized onions and I also made Coq Au Vin, as I still had some rooster our friends sent us from Crete.